runtimeverification/iele-semantics/iele.md

 IELE is a register-based abstract machine over some simple opcodes.
 Most of the opcodes are "local" to the execution state of the machine, but some of them must interact with the world state.
-This file only defines the local execution operations, the file `ethereum.md` will define the interactions with the world state.
+This file only defines the local execution operations.
+A separate `cardano.md` will eventually be created to describe the remainder of the transaction protocol.

 ```{.k .uiuck .rvk}
 requires "data.k"